Imperial villa of San Martino on the island of Elba from the 19th century

 Description

 Below is the content of the announcement.
-On the left: André Durand del.
+On the left: André Durand del..
 In the center: Imperial Villa San Martino.
 Napoleon’s residence in 1814–1815, a general view drawn in 1852.
 On the right: lithograph by André Durand and Eugène Ciceroni.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.